 |Upper Lachlan Shire||2016||2011||Change|

-The major differences between the method of travel to work of the resident workers of Upper Lachlan Shire and New South Wales were:
+The major differences between the method of travel to work of the resident workers in Upper Lachlan Shire and the New South Wales workforce were:

-- A smaller percentage of resident workers travelled to work by Bus (0.3% compared to 4.4%)
+- A larger percentage of resident workers who did not go to work (11.0% compared to 8.7%)

-The largest changes in the method of travel of work of the resident workers in Upper Lachlan Shire between 2011 and 2016 were:
+The largest changes in the method of travel to work of the resident workers in Upper Lachlan Shire between 2011 and 2016 were: